 The DBL participant study is on hold until campus reopens.
 We will contact any interested parties once we are ready to startup again.
-Please see this page for new or read the universities coronavirus website for more information on how the Univeristy of Waterloo is helping the community get through this challenging period. -- Prof. Mark Crowley
+Please see this page or read the University's Coronavirus website for more information on how the Univeristy of Waterloo is helping the community to get through this challenging period. -- Prof. Mark Crowley

 About this Study

 The Real-Time Embedded Software Group and UWECEML labs at the Department of Electrical and Computer Engineering at the University of Waterloo are working to conduct a study on driving behaviour.
 This project is part of a research collaboration between the University of Waterloo and Magna International Inc. to develop a driving model for self-driving vehicles based on learning from human driver behaviour on roads using a variety of automotive sensors, data fusion and artificial intelligence algorithms.
 The goal is to create a comfortable in-vehicle experience when a self-driving mode is engaged.
 The project requires monitoring and recording the driving behaviour of 100 drivers using a specially equipped SUV (LiDAR, Radar, Cameras and more) in order to have sufficient data to create a self-learning model using machine learning algorithms.

 Call for Participants